Defconbots/2015_Competition_Rules/README.md

  * Each wave starts at a specific point on the track
  * Initially all targets are illuminated and "alive"
+ * Initially the train will move at the nominal speed (0.25 m/s) and speed may change if your shots are "called"
  * A "hit" on a target is when a encoded serial laser message is successfully received by the target and verified
  * Once a target is hit (1)illumination on the hit target will transition from blue to red for two(2) seconds and (2) illumination on all other targets will be disabled for two(2) seconds
  * Wave #1 will require one(1) hit on each target